gergo85/oc-file-manager/README.md

 1. Go to the __Settings -> Updates__ page in Backend.
 1. Type the __Indikator.Filemanager__ in search field.
 1. Click on the __Install Plugin__ button.

+If you don't use the [Wysiwyg Editors](https://octobercms.com/plugin/anandpatel-wysiwygeditors) plugin, you need to install it.

 ###Roadmap
 * Add backend widget to dashboard.